fgauna12/fgauna12.github.io/_posts/2020-04-04-terraform-input-variables-using-azure-devops.md

 hidden: false
 comments: false
 ---
-Did you know pipeline variables in Azure DevOps YAML pipelines get mapped to environment variables in the pipeline agent?
-On the other hand, any input variable that starts with `TF_VAR_` will get mapped to an input variable in Terraform.
+Pipeline variables in Azure DevOps YAML pipelines get mapped to environment variables in the pipeline agent.
+With Terraform, if there's an environment variable that starts with `TF_VAR_` it will get mapped to an input variable.
 Combining the two can mean more succinct pipelines.

 <!--more-->